 When feeling uncertain or overwhelmed about managing your investments, you may consider hiring a financial advisor.

-Despite the many pros and cons of using a financial advisor, or continue working with your existing financial advisor, the most important factor is whether you’ll be more likely to reach be able to live off investments one day using an advisor or investing your own money.
+Despite the many pros and cons of using a financial advisor, or continuing to work with your existing financial advisor, the most important factor is whether you’re more likely to reach be able to live off investments one day using an advisor or investing your own money.

 Pros of Using a Financial Advisor

-There are many advantages of using a financial advisor, as outlined below.
-Many investors who use a financial advisor, however, don’t take full advantage of all the advantage.
+There are many advantages of using a financial advisor.
+Some investors who use a financial advisor, however, don’t fully realize or utilize all the advantages below.

-Plus, many people who are busy with work or other aspects of life prefer not to spend time the necessary time learning about and managing investments.
+Many people who are busy with work or other aspects of life, however, prefer not to spend the necessary time learning about and managing investments.
 Other investors detest the idea of investing.
 This is often when having a knowledgeable and experienced financial advisor can make the most sense.

-Can you discuss a special needs child with an online app, for example?
-Or can you discuss again parent needs with an online app?
-The answer is no.
+- Can you discuss a special needs child with an online app, for example?

 Plus, are you more likely to stick to your investment plan if you work with a financial advisor, or if you use an online app?
 I think most everyone would agree that working with a human holds us more accountable, assuming you have built a good relationship with your advisor, and you work together closely to reach your wealth goals.

-Financial advisors can save time.
 First, learning how to invest and structure your portfolio takes time.
 Next, your portfolio will need to be set up.
-(While this can feel overwhelming, it actually pretty simple these days to be completely honest.)
+(While this can feel overwhelming, it is actually pretty simple these days; I’ve set up many portfolios.)

 Personal Wealth Plans